 We have been vigilant with the health of our staff who are caring for our patients.
 We are following the Center for Disease Control and Prevention (CDC) guidelines regarding exposure to patients with novel coronavirus.
 Our caregivers are following all infection control requirements, including wearing masks, face shield/eye protection, gloves, gowns and other protective measures.
 If any of our employees are showing any signs of any illness, they are required to stay home and self-quarantine.

-Over the past few weeks, you have all seen or heard much about the 2019 Novel Coronavirus, also known as COVID-19, in California.
-We recognize that situations such as this can create fear and anxiety and our best way to address that is through communication, education, and preparation.
 Below you will find information to answer many of the questions or concerns you might have, select the medical center of your choice to read the FAQs.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.